Yorivel/Dynamic-Wardrobe/docs/location-enums.md

 ## Other

 These locations don't belong to any region keyword.
+You can still name an outfit after them for an exact match (e.g. `watson casual`), but no region-based outfit will apply here — `outdoor` is the fallback.

+To assign them to a region, add them to `Core/ContextMap.reds`.
+See [Context Map Guide](context-map-guide.md) for how.

 ```
 Heywood